The asymptotic density of Wecken maps on surfaces with boundary

 The proof of our Theorem follows from two lemmas to be proved: \begin{lem} For any $k>0$, we have

 \end{lem}

 \begin{lem} For $n\ge 2$ we have $B_n \subset W_n$. \end{lem}

-With these two lemmas, the proof of the Theorem is straightforward: \begin{proof}[Proof of the Theorem] Since the sets $V_n \cup B_n$ and $A_{k,n}$ are disjoint for any $k$ and the remnant property is generic, equation \eqref{unions} gives
+With these two lemmas, the proof of the Theorem is straightforward: \begin{proof}[Proof of the Theorem] Since the sets $V_n \cup B_n$ and $A_{k,n}$ are disjoint for any $k$ and, by Theorem 3.7 of \cite{wagn99}, the remnant property is generic, equation \eqref{unions} gives

 The set $V_n$ is constructed so that $V_n \subset W_n$, and also we have $B_n \subset W_n$ by Lemma \ref{Blemma}.
 Thus $V_n \cup B_n \subset W_n$ and Lemma \ref{Alemma} gives

 Thus

 and taking the limit in $n$ gives the result, since $D(W_n) \le 1$ by definition. \end{proof}